In Oregon, UST System Operators can only be certified after taking and passing the national exam administered by the International Code Council (ICC)

-Getting ready for the ICC exam(s) is a three-step process
+testing centers.
+Preparing for the ICC exam(s) is a three-step process.

 Step One: Take the PASS ICC Preparatory Course

-Step Two: Read the UST/AST Examination Information Bulletin and Prepare Your Reference Materials
+Step Two: Find the Exam You Need and Prepare Your Reference Materials

-), the state’s UST regulations (which usually can be found on the state UST program’s website
+(This document can also be found in the Exam Catalog under the info section.)
+They typically include the federal and state UST regulations (which usually can be found on the state UST program’s website)

 STAPLE OR BIND YOUR MATERIALS.
 You may not take loose pages into the exam room, so we recommend that you print the reference materials and either staple them together or place them in a three-ring binder.